Postdoctoral Awards

 Arts & Science Postdoctoral Fellowship Program

-Seventy fellowships are awarded annually, divided evenly between Canada’s three federal granting agencies (CIHR, NSERC and SSHRC).
-There are a total of 140 awards active at any one time.
+Seventy fellowships were awarded annually, divided evenly between Canada’s three federal granting agencies (CIHR, NSERC and SSHRC).
+There were a total of 140 awards active at any one time.

-The Banting Postdoctoral Fellowships program is unique in its emphasis on the synergy of research goals and projects between the following:
+The Banting Postdoctoral Fellowships program was unique in its emphasis on the synergy of research goals and projects between the following:

 - Applicant – individual merit and potential to launch a successful research-intensive career